ocoung/agent-playbook/README.md

-Now that you are all setup, What to do with your AI Agent, for dummies
+Now that you are all setup, how to train your AI agent work for you -level 1